What is Personal Protective Equipment (PPE) in Health and Social Care?

 Why is PPE Important?

-PPE plays a crucial role in:
+PPE plays an important role in:

 • Preventing Disease Transmission: By acting as a barrier, PPE helps reduce the transmission of infectious agents between patients and healthcare workers.